Have you considered the customer decision journey?

 With the radical transformation in marketing, the traditional sales funnel has been rendered useless.
 So what does the current depiction of the customer decision journey look like?
 Well there are multiple interpretations by leading players in the marketing arena.

-Read more about the customer decision journey in the following post.
+Read more about the how customer decision journeyhelps in the following post.